Texas Wesleyan University, Residence Life

 Dining services at Texas Wesleyan University are operated by Aramark, a third-party vendor.
 An on-site director is in charge of daily operations and can be reached at 817-531-4490 and has an office in Dora Roberts Cafeteria.

 Please see the dining website for more information.

 Well-balanced meals are prepared and served in Dora Roberts Dining Hall and are available to resident and non-resident students as well as faculty, staff and guests.
 Your student ID card is your meal card.
 The cards are encoded for the appropriate meal plan.
-All undergraduate residents are required to have either a Platinum, Gold or Silver meal plan.
+All undergraduate residents are required to have either a Platinum meal plan.
 Graduate residents are not required to have a meal plan but may choose to purchase one.

 The identity cards are not transferable and are not to be utilized by anyone other than the person to whom the card was issued.
-The meal cards can be used in Dora Dining Hall, or in the Snack Bar.
+The meal cards can be used in Dora Dining Hall, or in Gina's Cafe.
 Misuse of the card may result in disciplinary action.
 Meal plans are selected on the housing application and may not be changed after the 12th class day.

 Meal plans are subject to all applicable sales taxes.

 The hours of operation are posted in Dora Roberts Dining Hall.
 Concerns regarding the dining hall or meal plans should be directed to the food service manager or taken to the Campus Food Service Committee.
 Dining hall dress code is left primarily to the tastes and standards of the individual as long as the style is not offensive to others.
 Shirts and shoes are required by the Health Department.

 Gina's Cafe is an all-new dining option with a made-to-order concept to fit your grab-and-go or dine-in needs.
 Located on the first floor of the Nick and Lou Martin University center, Gina's Cafe has Which Wich, Premium Pies and Zoca.
 Specific hours are located on the dining services website.